bpajk/yt_stream_smoother/README.md

 # yt_stream_smoother
 Firefox extension for skipping YouTube ads and removing pop-ups.
+This is a proof of concept, so the extension is loaded as a temporary extension.

 ## Installation